prudhvid/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 [//]: # (Image References)

-[image1]: ./examples/visualization.jpg "Visualization"
+[image1]: ./imgs/graph.png "Visualization"
-[image2]: ./examples/grayscale.jpg "Grayscaling"
+[image2]: ./pics/grayscale.jpg "Grayscaling"
-[image3]: ./examples/random_noise.jpg "Random Noise"
+[image3]: ./pics/.png "Random Noise"
-[image4]: ./examples/placeholder.png "Traffic Sign 1"
+[image4]: ./pics/0.png "Traffic Sign 1"
-[image5]: ./examples/placeholder.png "Traffic Sign 2"
+[image5]: ./pics/1.png "Traffic Sign 2"
-[image6]: ./examples/placeholder.png "Traffic Sign 3"
+[image6]: ./pics/2.png "Traffic Sign 3"
-[image7]: ./examples/placeholder.png "Traffic Sign 4"
+[image7]: ./pics/3.png "Traffic Sign 4"
-[image8]: ./examples/placeholder.png "Traffic Sign 5"
+[image8]: ./pics/4.png "Traffic Sign 5"
+[image9]: ./pics/5.png "Traffic Sign 5"
+[image10]: ./pics/8.png "Traffic Sign 5"
+[image11]: ./pics/11.png "Traffic Sign 5"
+[image12]: ./pics/12.png "Traffic Sign 5"

 ## Rubric Points
-###Here I will consider the [rubric points](https://review.udacity.com/#!/rubrics/481/view) individually and describe how I addressed each point in my implementation.
+### Here I will consider the [rubric points](https://review.udacity.com/#!/rubrics/481/view) individually and describe how I addressed each point in my implementation.

 ---
-###Writeup / README

-####1.
-Provide a Writeup / README that includes all the rubric points and how you addressed each one.
-You can submit your writeup as markdown or pdf.
-You can use this template as a guide for writing the report.
-The submission includes the project code.

-You're reading it! and here is a link to my [project code](https://github.com/udacity/CarND-Traffic-Sign-Classifier-Project/blob/master/Traffic_Sign_Classifier.ipynb)
+You're reading it! and here is a link to my [project code](https://github.com/prudhvid/CarND-Traffic-Sign-Classifier-Project)

-###Data Set Summary & Exploration
+### Data Set Summary & Exploration

-####1.
-Provide a basic summary of the data set.
-In the code, the analysis should be done using python, numpy and/or pandas methods rather than hardcoding results manually.
+#### 1. A basic summary of the data set.

-I used the pandas library to calculate summary statistics of the traffic signs data set:
+I used the python library to calculate summary statistics of the traffic signs data set:

-* The size of training set is ?
+* The size of training set is 34799
-* The size of the validation set is ?
+* The size of the validation set is 12630
-* The size of test set is ?
+* The size of test set is 4410
-* The shape of a traffic sign image is ?
+* The shape of a traffic sign image is 32x32x3
-* The number of unique classes/labels in the data set is ?
+* The number of unique classes/labels in the data set is 43

-####2.
-Include an exploratory visualization of the dataset.
+#### 2. An exploratory visualization of the dataset.

 Here is an exploratory visualization of the data set.
-It is a bar chart showing how the data ...
+It is a bar chart showing how the frequency of training examples varies across classes

-![alt text][image1]
+![Frequncy vs class graph][image1]

-###Design and Test a Model Architecture
+### Design and Test a Model Architecture

 ####1.
 Describe how you preprocessed the image data.
 What techniques were chosen and why did you choose these techniques?
 Consider including images showing the output of each preprocessing technique.
 Pre-processing refers to techniques such as converting to grayscale, normalization, etc. (OPTIONAL: As described in the "Stand Out Suggestions" part of the rubric, if you generated additional data for training, describe why you decided to generate additional data, how you generated the data, and provide example images of the additional data.
 Then describe the characteristics of the augmented training set like number of images in the set, number of images for each class, etc.)